ChrisThompsonTLDR/impersonate/readme.md

 Or if you are using [Laratrust](https://github.com/santigarcor/laratrust)

 ```
-public function canImpersonate($id)
+public function canImpersonate(User $user)
 {
+    // can't impersonate other admins
+    if ($user->hasRole('admin')) {
+        return false;
+    }

+    // current user is admin
     return $this->hasRole('admin');
 }
 ```

 ## Issues

-Log out will be performed on both the main user and the impersonated user.
+Logout will be performed on both the main user and the impersonated user.

 ## Source